Emperorj0ker/ClixArt/Characters/README.md

 # Characters

-All images are © MARVEL.
+All images in /Marvel are © MARVEL.

-HeroClix is © NECA/WizKids LLC, the name and logo are trademarks of NECA/WizKids LLC.
+All images in /DC are © DC COMICS.

+All images in /TMNT are © Viacom International.